Gladbach Out To Wreck Real Madrids Last 16 Hopes - UrduPoint

 Heading into the last round of matches, Gladbach are surprise leaders in Group B, a point ahead of both Shakhtar Donetsk and Real, who are third.

-Real must beat the Germans in Madrid to guarantee a last 16 berth after home and away defeats to Donetsk in the group stages.
+Real must beat the Germans in Madrid to guarantee a last-16 berth, although a draw would see both sides advance should Shakhtar lose away to Inter in Milan.

-A home defeat would see Real lose their remarkable record as the only team to have always progressed from the group stages of the Champions League.
+Madrid have made it out of the Champions League group stage in every season since missing out on the competition in 1996/97, but a defeat will spell elimination for Zinedine Zidane's side.

 "We have the best starting position of all the teams in the group and we have earned it thanks to our efforts," Gladbach midfielder Christoph Kramer said Tuesday before flying to Spain.